A Beginner's Guide to Starting and Marketing an App

 First-timers in app development tend to ask the same questions over and over.
 Here are the answers.

-Building a mobile app for the first time?
-You no doubt have many questions: Is it worthwhile?
+If you're building a mobile app for the first time, you no doubt have many questions: Is it worthwhile?
 Does it make sense?
 How will people know about it?

-Having helped build more than a hundred apps from categories ranging from social networking, utility, entertainment and lifestyle, I get asked a lot of questions by entrepreneurs and businesses on the entire process of building and marketing apps.
+I've helped build more than 100 apps in categories ranging from utility to social networking, so I field a lot of questions on the process from entrepreneurs.
+Here are the most common queries -- and the answers.

 I have many app ideas.
 Which one should I pursue?

 Most successful entrepreneurs have built their business through multiple ideas, so don't limit yourself to a single app idea.
 Building an app is like aiming to release a hit single in the music industry: You generally never know which single will make it.
 Give each app four to six months after the launch, and if you don't see a growing user base by then, move to the next idea.

 I have an app idea, but where do I start?